cklapperich/Eidetic/README.md

 - detect rate limits and retry with exponential backoff
 - handle oversized docs better - split them up into chunks automatically, maybe?
 - docstrings

-## Demo

-see hybridsearchdemo.py for a demo of the extractor in action with hybrid search, effectively re-ikmplementing the blog post.